Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Quantum-mechanical rotational-vibrational energy calculations

-where $(G_{ij}(\boldsymbol{q}))$ is a metric tensor, whose form depends on the choice of BF embedding and the set of internal coordinates.
-The operators $\hat{P}_i$ for $i\leq D$ are momenta conjugate to internal coordinates $q^i$, while $\{\hat{P}_i\}_{i>D}~=~\{\hat{J}_\alpha\}_{\alpha= x,y,z}$ are components of the body-fixed angular momentum operator.
-The KEO given by \ref{eq:KEO_PGP} can be expressed as a sum of three terms corresponding to pure vibrations, Coriolis couplings and the rotational motion \cite{Gatti::2017}:
+where $G_{ij}(\boldsymbol{q})$ is a metric tensor whose explicit form depends on the choice of MF embedding and the definition of the internal coordinates $\boldsymbol{q}$.
+The operators $\hat{P}_i$ for $i \leq D$ are momenta conjugate to the internal coordinates $q_i$, while $\{\hat{P}_i\}_{i>D}~=~\{\hat{J}_\alpha\}_{\alpha= x,y,z}$ correspond to the components of the body-fixed angular momentum operator.
+The KEO in Eq.~\eqref{eq:KEO_PGP} can be decomposed into three contributions associated with pure vibrational motion, Coriolis couplings, and rotational motion, respectively \cite{Gatti::2017},

 where